tonytvo/blog-generator/content/blog/tools-of-titans/index.md

 - Meditation has been associated with a wide range of physiological and mental benefits, including lower blood pressure, improved cognition and lower levels of anxiety
 ## time management
 - busy is a sign that your mind is out of control and chaotic
-- being available and having time for others and yourself means that you are in control of your day and your life.
+- being available and having time for others and yourself means that you are in control of your day and life.
 - The chronic culture of occupation reflects the lack of priorities and the lack of self-respect.
-- 10 minutes a day is all you need to be efficient and that being busy is not a valid excuse because if you do not have 10 minutes, you do not have a life.
+- 10 minutes a day is all you need to be efficient, and that being busy is not a valid excuse because if you do not have 10 minutes, you do not have a life.

 ## 3 tools that allow all the rest
-- I can think: having good rules for decision-making, and having good questions you can ask yourself and others
+- I can think: having good rules for decision-making and having good questions you can ask yourself and others
 - I can wait: being able to plan the long-term, play the long game, and not misallocate your resources
 - I can fast: being able to withstand difficulties and disaster.
 Training yourself to be uncommonly resilient and have a high pain tolerance.